 Departments make every effort to assign graduate students to courses according to their interests, broadly defined; however, the need to cover courses and to broaden student teaching experiences may also affect teaching assignments.
-A full appointment usually requires 15 to 18 hours per week, but should not exceed an average of 20 hours per week over the course of the term.
+A full appointment usually requires 15 to 18 hours per week, but should not exceed a maximum of 20 hours per week over the course of the term.

 Appointments are made on an annual or semester basis on the recommendation of the program.
 Double appointments are not allowed.